Free interactive D&D 5e SRD stat block

 How to run Tiger

 A tiger is an ambush predator.
-CR 1, 30 HP, AC 13, Stealth +7, Darkvision 60 ft., walking speed 40.
-The SRD entry here lists no actions, so the encounter is positioning and Strength contests rather than a damage trade.
-Run it as a single strike from concealment, a grapple to drag the prey away, and a fight only if the prey survives the first round.
+CR 1, 30 HP, AC 13, Stealth +7, Darkvision 60 ft., walk 40 ft.
+The Rend action gives +5 to hit for 2d6+3 slashing damage and knocks Large or smaller creatures prone.
+The encounter is positioning and strength contests rather than a damage trade.
+Run it as a single strike from concealment, a grab to drag the prey away, and a fight only if the prey survives the first round.

 The opener is the surprise round.
 Stealth +7 against the party's passive Perception is a real roll for most low-level groups.
-The tiger drops out of the canopy or rises from the long grass on a target who didn't know the encounter was happening.
-After the strike, the tiger spends its remaining movement to drag the body toward cover at half speed via Athletics +5 against the target's escape attempt.
-Most parties have one round to react before they lose the body entirely.
+The tiger drops out of the canopy or rises from the long grass on a target who did not know the encounter was happening.
+Nimble Escape as a bonus action lets it Disengage or Hide after the strike, so it can reposition and strike again without drawing opportunity attacks.

 Tigers retreat the moment the math turns.
-Below half HP and outnumbered, the tiger drops the body, bounds back into the trees at 40 ft., and is gone before the second round of crossbow bolts.
+Below 15 HP and outnumbered, the tiger bounds back into the trees at 40 ft. and is gone before the second round of crossbow bolts.
 It will not be back tonight.
-It will be back tomorrow night, in the same place, with the same plan, unless the party tracks it home.
+It will be back tomorrow night in the same place with the same plan, unless the party tracks it home.
 Make the tracking the second half of the encounter.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.